aycaikaya/file-storage-api/README.md

 Documentation: Comprehensive API documentation is available via Swagger, making it easy for users and developers to understand and interact with the endpoints.]

-Prequisites
+## Prequisites
 Java version: 17

-How to Run
+## How to Run
 To use this API, follow these steps:

-Clone the repository to your local machine.
+  1) Clone the repository to your local machine. git clone git@github.com:aycaikaya/file-storage-api.git

-Configure the project's application properties, specifying the database connection and security settings.
+  3) Configure the project's application properties, specifying the database connection and security settings.

-Build and run the Spring Boot application.
+  4) Build and run the Spring Boot application.

-Explore the API via the provided Swagger documentation at http://localhost:8080/swagger-ui.html#/ (assuming the application is running locally on port 8080).
+  5) Explore the API via the provided Swagger documentation at http://localhost:8080/swagger-ui.html#/ (assuming the application is running locally on port 8080).

 Begin uploading, managing, and retrieving files securely.

-Author
+## Author
 Ayça İdil Kaya

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Notes
+## Notes
 Github link to algorithm-study: https://github.com/aycaikaya/algorithm-study